janirapo/hadoop-join/BloomFilterJoin/README.md

 # Bloom filter join

-This program performs a inner join operation on the input files given as first and second parameters.
+This program performs a inner join operation on the input files given as first and second parameters with the help of a bloof filter.
 Output is written into third parameter folder.

 **Example usage:**
 ```